gokuldevp/Mini-Cart/README.md

 const products = this.state.products;
 ```

-* Step 3: add the file as propt to CartItems using map
+* Step 3: add the file as propt to CartItems using map, Key needed to be added as a unique identifier
 ```
 render() {
     const products = this.state.products;